mdethmers/ESP32-Artnet-Node-receiver/README.md

 ## Features

 - 4 Outputs, 16 Universes in Total: Supports up to 4 LED strips with 4 universes per output, enabling large-scale LED installations.
+- Supports 3 (RGB) and 4 (RGBW) channel LED types.
 - Ethernet and Wi-Fi Support: Supports both wired and wireless Art-Net control for flexible connectivity.
 - AP Mode for Debugging: Easily configure the device in standalone mode without needing an external network.
 - Static IP option for permanent installations.
-- Physical button for Mode switching
+- Physical button for Mode switching between artnet, static IP, RGB test and static color.
 - Over-The-Air (OTA) updates to update your node with different versions easily.
 - Configure the number of LEDs, outputs, start universe, and node name via a web interface.
 - High Frame Rates: Over 40 FPS, depending on the software used.